 The highlight of the day, of course, was the Peterborough Lift Lock.
 Did we mention that this is The World’s Highest Lift Lock?
 Some folks who just completed the Loop were on top of the lock and sent a picture of us on the way up.
-The first time.

 Our waitress reminded us of Grace Appelbe.
 Unfortunately we had very limited cell service, so no blog post.

 Today we got up and out to catch the first passage through lock 27.
 Most of the morning we felt squeezed like we were in some sort of giant squeezy thing, but the scenery was fantastic.

 As we passed through Clear Lake, we shared a moment of silence for Buddy Holly and Richie Valens and the day the music died.
 Of course we weren’t in Iowa—or heaven with Shoeless Joe Jackson—but still.